rzimmerdev/word2vec_sa/README.md

-# Word2Vec for Sentiment Analysis
+# W2V + Random Forest Classifier for Sentiment Analysis

 This repository implements a data preprocessing script for reading information from large text datasets, as well as implementing a Word2Vec model from nltk as well as an implementation